AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 ![](assets/bizible-reporting-guide-4.png)

 The 'Date' range not only sets the cohort of touchpoints (by Touchpoint Date) that are receiving attribution, but also it defines the range the 'Spend' tile or columns represent.
-[!DNL Marketo Measure] simply looks at the 'Date' range to determine how much was spent either in total, or at the Marketing Channel, Sub Channel, or Campaign levels See below:
+[!DNL Marketo Measure] simply looks at the 'Date' range to determine how much was spent either in total, or at the Marketing Channel, Subchannel, or Campaign levels See below:

 ![](assets/bizible-reporting-guide-5.png)